 In the popup form, choose what team inbox you want to create the message in.
 You can also choose an assignee, leave it unassigned, and edit the subject line or message body if you want.
+If you are sending a Slack attachment to Front, we created Front conversation will include a Slack link that can only be accessed by users who have access to the original Slack attachment.
 Click Create to send it to Front.

 In the Slack channel, you'll see a link to quickly open the conversation in Front, or you can find it later in the inbox where you created it!
 From there, you can comment or assign it just like any other conversation in Front.

 I set up a rule with a "Send to Slack " action and it doesn't work.
 I even added another action with it (To assign the email to myself) to see that the rule "catches" the email properly and it does.
 The email is not sent to Slack though.
 The Slack integration does work, when I use it manually and not with a Rule.Reply